Timeneye Blog

 Best for: agencies and design teams

-Price: generous free plan with basic features, paid plans that include timelines start from $10.99 per user, per month
+Price: generous free plan with basic features, paid plans (that include features like timelines) starting from $10.99 per user, per month

 ClickUp’s tagline highlights its core mission: “One app to replace them all”.
 In ClickUp you can organize the projects in multiple views: kanbans, lists, and boxes, making it the best tool for small and medium-sized agile teams who need to keep organized.
 Creating projects and assigning the tasks that make up the project is super easy.
 It offers many features (from task management to goal tracking, from documentation management to milestones, and more).
 Its many options make ClickUp a tool that can fit many different teams’ needs.
 One of the standout aspects of ClickUp is its versatility as an all-in-one tool.
 In addition to its core features, ClickUp has recently incorporated chat functionality and innovative generative AI capabilities.

-Best for: agile teams looking for an all-in-one platform
+Best for: agile teams looking for an all-in-one solution

 Price: free plan for personal use, team plans start from $7 per user, per month